NOCS2022/NOCS2022.github.io/README.md

 - Network interface issues and solutions
 - Signaling and circuit design for NoC links and routers

-### Communication Analysis, Optimization, & Verification
+### Communication Analysis, Optimization, and Verification
 - NoC performance analysis and Quality of Service
 - Modeling, simulation, and synthesis of NoC
 - Verification, debug and test of NoC